MCMC Occupational Health

 services within and outside of MCMC such as physical medicine and rehab,

-orthopaedics, neurology, general surgery, neurosurgery and others.
-In
+orthopedics, neurology, general surgery, neurosurgery and others.
+In addition

-addition to treating injured workers we also consult with employers on
+to treating injured workers we also consult with employers on prevention

-prevention of disabilities due to chemical, biological and environmental
+of disabilities due to chemical, biological and environmental exposures.

 Our Services Include: